haiku/website/content/blog/rajagopalan/2019-08-15_gsoc_2019_final_report.md

 > Network Process

 Now that our browser is ready to post Load a url request to webkit we need to get network process up and running.
-This process will actually communicate with the INTERNET(WOAH!!🤲🏻) - makes request using ```BUrlRequest ```.
+This process will actually communicate with the INTERNET(WOAH!!) - makes request using ```BUrlRequest ```.
 Html and other resources is received and added to a shared buffer and sent to WebProcess.
 This has to be called on the runloop( main thread) so we used an explicit call to ```callOnMainThread``` provided by WebTemplate Framework.
 But Pulkomandy suggested the use of SynchronousListener so which makes the BMessage end up on main thread but in this case it doesnt work consistently(Maybe this is a bug where some work is required!).

 https://github.com/RAJAGOPALAN-GANGADHARAN/webkit/commit/ff1ed047c83c89c6a6d56a8771edda39d1eeddb5

 > Logging

-Have you guys ever tried BeDC its a cool logging tool in haiku(Give it a try!).
+Have you guys ever tried BeDC its a cool logging tool in haiku (Give it a try!).
 We couldn't perform debug build because it always run of memory at that point of time.
 Maybe it is fixed with the advent of rpmalloc.
 But we used BeDC to log and to find which part requires tinkering.
 It is really colorful too.

 https://github.com/RAJAGOPALAN-GANGADHARAN/webkit/commit/3b33d1ac69d2f89ea7f660b3fce881148e6ad1a2